rahul-kulkarni/W210-Capstone/src/Readme.md

-Delphi directory contains src code for delphi model eval code from codalab Experiments dir contains src code from transformers latest (3.2.0) branch to replicate no-answers - latest transformers has bugs for QA tasks mrqa/transformers dir contains working code for delphi model training replication done on transformers 3.0.0 version
+- Delphi directory contains code for delphi model evaluation code from codalab
+- Experiments contains source code from transformers latest (3.2.0) branch to replicate delphi training using no-answer segments (latest transformers has bugs for QA tasks so we moved to 3.0.0)
+- mrqa/transformers dir contains working code for delphi model training replication (Finetuned BERT) using hugging-face transformers 3.0.0 version